gouyang/golang-tips/README.md

 - byte is alias for uint8
 - var b bytes.Buffer // Buffer needs no initialization:
 - var nil Type // Type must be a pointer, channel, func, interface, map, or slice type
+- undefined variable

+    if `go run` says undefined varible, try to include the dependency file to the commandline, like `go run main.go entry.go`.

 ##pointer